Why should you go to the trouble of making your own natural Easter egg dyes?

 Tie-Dye Fun

 Rubber bands are all you need to make tie-dyed eggs.
 Wrap different sized rubber bands, one at a time, around the eggs.
 Make sure to leave some of the egg shell exposed so it can be dyed.
 Once the eggs are dyed to the color you like, remove them from the water and let them dry.
-Once dried completely, pull the rubber bands off to reveal your banded design.
+Once dried completely, pull the rubber bands off to reveal the banded design.

 Here’s how to get those gorgeous natural colors….